nmhaga/Flare-Tracker/Documentation/Spec.md

 Technical Design
 ----------------
 Matplotlib will be used to plot the x-ray which is going to be used in Python script.
-It will run every five minutes.
 The data will be pulled from online sources, insert it into a database.
-Every time a flare occurs i.e from C to X or higher level Class, an X-ray plot with Active Region annotation will be displayed.
+Every five minutes a graph will be plotted annotating the areas with the flare i.e from C to X or higher level Class.
+A for loop will be implemented to determine where it falls under background class or flare class

 ###Program Flow Chart